 WHO CAN HAVE A TEAM?

-BIG PIG is open to all skill levels.
-Participating teams will need one person designated as their Head Chef.
+BIG PIG is open to all skill levels!
+Participating teams will need one person designated as their Head Chef that will interact with production staff and judges.
 Teams can have as many assistants on their team as they need or want.
 All team members must be over 21 years of age.

 REGISTRATION AND ENTRY FEE

-The cost for team entry is $250 per team.
-The 2019 competition is maxed at 15 teams and teams will be allowed to participate on a first-come, first-served basis ... so sign up early!
-Registration deadline is May 10, 2019.
+The cost for team entry is $400 per team.
+The 2021 competition is maxed at 20 teams and teams will be allowed to participate on a first-come, first-served basis ... so sign up early!
+Registration deadline will be announced.
 To register, teams must complete the registration form and submit with payment.